willhan123/Docs/practice/bigdatapractice-en.md

 In a big data cluster, below tips are advised:
 By default, the first column of primary key/unique key will be used as a shard key, if no primary key nor unique key is defined, you must designate a shard key explicitly.
 When designating a shard key, it's suggested that the distribution of mod(hash(shard key)) should be even.
 Otherwise a skewed data distribution may lead to hot spots or bottleneck on part of the shards.
-Use merged write when you write your data.
+Use merged write when writing your data.
-Use shard key in your query if possible.
+Use shard key on the right of == in your query if possible.
 Avoid retrieving large amounts of data directly from Tspider node, which may lead to an OOM issue.
 Avoid requests with a heavy calculation workload.
 Avoid join query that retrieves large amounts of data.